-The Java Message Service (JMS) adapter resides in dfx-esp-jms-adapter.jar, which bundles the Java publisher and subscriber SAS Event Stream Processing Engine clients.
+The Java Message Service (JMS) adapter resides in dfx-esp-jms-adapter.jar, which bundles the Java publisher and subscriber clients.
 Both are JMS clients.
-The subscriber client receives SAS Event Stream Processing Engine event blocks and is a JMS message producer.
-The publisher client is a JMS message consumer and injects event blocks into a source window of a SAS Event Stream Processing Engine.
+The subscriber client receives event blocks and is a JMS message producer.
+The publisher client is a JMS message consumer and injects event blocks into a source window of an engine.

-The subscriber client requires a command line parameter that defines the type of JMS message used to contain SAS Event Stream Processing Engine events.
+The subscriber client requires a command line parameter that defines the type of JMS message used to contain events.
 The publisher client consumes the following JMS message types: